Shaoqigit/Shaoqigit/README.md

 ### Hi there 👋
 ### Welcome to Shaoqi's git

+Feel free to browse my space and leave your stars, comments, PR, issues :smirk:
+I am currently working on commercial FEM software development and some personal fun projects on sound simulation.

 <!--
 **Shaoqigit/Shaoqigit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.